The Facts of Life (TV series): Development

 The Facts of Life was produced first by T.A.T.
 Communications Company, later known as Embassy Television (Norman Lear's production companies) and then as Embassy Communications and Columbia Pictures Television (through ELP Communications) on January–May 1988 episodes of the series.
 Sony Pictures Television currently owns the distribution rights to the sitcom.
 From 1979 until 1982 the show was produced at Metromedia Square in Los Angeles.
 In 1982, production moved to Universal City Studios and then to Sunset Gower Studios in 1985.

 Theme music

-The show's theme was composed by Al Burton, Gloria Loring and her then-husband, Alan Thicke.
-The well-known opening lyric "You take the good, you take the bad..." came later as the first season lyrics, some of them performed by Rae and the original cast differed from those that followed, later sung by Loring.
-The original lyrics eventually shifted to the closing credits before being dropped entirely.
+The show's theme song was composed by Al Burton, Gloria Loring, and her then-husband, Alan Thicke.
+The first season lyrics began "There's a place you gotta go / For learnin' all you ought to know / About the facts of life," sung partly by the cast.

+Later seasons opened with "You take the good, you take the bad / You take them both, and there you have / The facts of life," sung by Loring.
+The original lyrics shifted to the closing credits before being dropped entirely.
 Burton, Loring, and Thicke had previously composed the theme to Diff'rent Strokes, which was sung by Thicke.